BerndHagen/Medio-YouTube-Converter/README.md

 ## **Free Trial License Key**

 Experience Medio's Premium features with the free trial license key provided below.
-This key grants a one-time access to premium features, including all settings, playlist downloads, expanded history, higher video resolutions and unlimited bandwidth, available for up to **10** downloads.
+This key grants a one-time access to premium features, including unlimited bandwidth, playlist downloads, expanded history and higher video resolutions, available for up to **10** downloads.

-**Unlock Medio's Premium Converter Features:**
+**Unlock Medio's Premium Features:**
 ```yaml
 License Key:     PT4O-5TYD-WKTV-0ZZ7
 ```

 Once the license key has been redeemed, it becomes invalid and can't be used again.
-After the download limit is reached, the premium features will no longer be accessible.
+After the download limit is reached, the Premium features will no longer be accessible.

 ## **Getting Started Guide**